Do Pen Design, Feedbunk Space and Stocking Density Affect Digestive Health?

 Objectives

-• assess the consequences of increased competition for space on animal temperament and stress
+• Assess the consequences of increased competition for space on animal temperament and stress

-• determine the role of feed bunk space and pen stocking density on the development of rumen acidosis and liver abscesses
+• Determine the role of feed bunk space and pen stocking density on the development of rumen acidosis and liver abscesses

-• analyze the costs associated with the different space allowances tested.
+• Analyze the costs associated with the different space allowances tested

-What they will do
+What they Did